 The following section describes activities and/or behaviors that are prohibited by the college.
 Conduct administrators have the authority to take immediate action and begin disciplinary proceedings in response to violations of this Code of Conduct.
 Violation of one or more of the rules of conduct may result in one of the sanctions described in Section II of the Code of Student Conduct Procedure.

-- Cheating: Cheating is intentionally using or attempting to use unauthorized materials, information, notes, study aids, or other devices in any academic exercise.
-This definition includes unauthorized communication of information prior to and/or during an academic exercise and having other persons complete work or take tests.
+- Cheating: Cheating involves intentionally using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise.
+This includes unauthorized communication of information before or during an academic exercise, the misuse of generative artificial intelligence (GenAI) tools or services without instructor permission and having others complete work or take tests on one’s behalf.

-- Complicity in Academic Dishonesty: Being an accomplice is intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty.
+- Complicity in Academic Dishonesty: Complicity involves intentionally or knowingly aiding or attempting to aid another person in committing an act of academic dishonesty

 *See procedure 5.3.2.1 – Discipline and Appeal for Academic Violations